 Research is currently underway to confirm possible cancer-fighting properties in myrrh.

-Myrrh has antimicrobial properties and is used internally to stimulate microphage action in the blood stream.
+Myrrh has antimicrobial properties and is used internally to stimulate macrophage action in the bloodstream.

 Dosage and Administration